sandboxnu/psych-backend/README.md

 For Travis, I roughly followed [this tutorial](https://kjaer.io/travis/)

-Git bare repo is in /var/www/psych-backend/src.git
+Git bare repo is in `/var/www/psych-backend/master/.git/` and there is a similar one for the staging branch with a slightly different post-receive hook.

 The server-side post-receive hook:
 ```bash